-The roundtable discussion contributed to a greater understanding of the challenges and benefits from the introduction of the minimum wage, and how various stakeholders – including companies, workers and the government – plan to adapt to the new situation.
+The round-table discussion contributed to a greater understanding of the challenges and benefits from the introduction of the minimum wage, and how various stakeholders – including companies, workers and the government – plan to adapt to the new situation.
 Different perspectives were also offered on potential next steps, including ways to ensure compliance with, or enforce, the minimum wage law, and possible initiatives and complementary policies to support the law.

 There was widespread agreement among all panelists that for a successful implementation of Myanmar’s minimum wage policy, it will be essential to continue a culture of dialogue and constructive exchange among all stakeholders involved, building on the positive experience from discussions and negotiations within the National Minimum Wage Committee.
 The speakers also unanimously agreed that it will be important to have a proper review process in place to identify challenges and bottlenecks, thereby helping to define adjustments that will contribute to higher levels of compliance.

-Mi Win Thida, CESD Research Associate and co-host of the workshop, said that it was important to bring key representatives from government, employers and employees together to discuss and review the negotiation process and establishment of a minimum wage.
+Mi Win Thida, CESD Research Associate and co-host of the workshop, said it was important to bring key representatives from the government, employers and employees to discuss and review the negotiation process and establishment of a minimum wage.
 “The workshop further informs the collective understanding on the challenges and benefits that different stakeholders have experienced since the introduction of a minimum wage, and how they have coped with the new situation.”

 Thomas Bernhardt, CESD Researcher and Policy Analyst, said that ensuring compliance with the minimum wage is important not only to help workers achieve certain living standards but also to avoid a situation where non-compliant companies derive a competitive advantage from paying wages below the minimum wage rate.
 “Research undertaken by IDRC and CESD on labour market reform, including work on the minimum wage, raises questions for the incoming government to consider, and will support a smooth implementation in the short and longer run.”

-Edgard Rodriguez, Senior Program Specialist, Social and Economic Policy, IDRC, said “The research undertaken, and the workshop today with key stakeholders and officials, will build our understanding of the current practices and challenges faced, and assist the Ministry of Labor, Employment and Social Security (MoLES) with its ongoing work in future reviews and adjustments of the minimum wage rate.”
+Edgard Rodriguez, Senior Program Specialist, Social and Economic Policy, IDRC, said “The research undertaken, and the workshop today with key stakeholders and officials, will build our understanding of the current practices and challenges faced, and assist the Ministry of Labour, Employment and Social Security (MoLES) with its ongoing work in future reviews and adjustments of the minimum wage rate.”